 Camping Stove, Firewood & Matches

 Another absolutely essential item for wild camping is a portable camping stove.
 For cooking in the wilderness, you can choose either a gas-operated or a wood-burning stove.
 If you decide to go with the latter option, make sure to buy some firewood from the hardware store if the area you’ll be wild-camping in doesn’t have any trees.
 Don’t forget the matches, too – these will allow you to start fires to cook food or keep yourself warm.
+For more information, check out my post on the best backpacking stoves.

 Pans, Dutch Ovens & Pots